COUNSELING Keeping the Gospel of Jesus Christ central while graciously guiding people through personal brokenness

 Who We Serve

 LAPM serves individuals, couples, families, churches, and organizations who seek out counseling services for themselves or others.
-Clients come from every faith background, and many of our clients profess to have no faith commitment at all.
-When working with Christians, LAPM serves every denomination, age, socio-economic, cultural, and ethnic group.
-We find the diversity of our clients to be extremely rewarding.
+LAPM serves clients of every faith background, denomination, age, socio-economic status, culture, and ethnicity.
 Nearly one-fourth of LAPM’s counseling clients travel to St. Louis from out-of-state locations for intensive, Gospel-centered counseling services.
 Some out-of-state clients, unable to find similar services in their geographic area, request telephone counseling.

 The goal in counseling is to help individuals gain insight into their situation and life in light of God’s Word and His purposes.
 We work with people experiencing a broad range of symptoms from anxiety to depression, from fear to anger, and from addictions to co-dependent behavior.
 These symptoms are often the result of broken relationships, with God, others or a distorted view of self.